-H. V. Redfield has this in a recent issue of the Cincinnati Commercial: It has been remarked that very few who get into journalism start out with such intention .-They drift in accidentally, and are promoted as they develop capacity.
+H. V. Redfield has this in a recent issue of the Cincinnati Commercial : It has been remarked that very few who get into journalism start out with such intention .specimen, arrayed in a dirty check shirt They drift in accidentally, and are promoted as they develop capacity.
 Money, wealthy parents and influence are of no sort of service in getting a young man a place on a newspaper.
 There is no business that is so entirely independent of all these considerations as this.
 A wealthy father can easily get his son a location to read law or medicine, or push him forward in almost any walk of life he may select, but he is utterly powerless to do anything for him in a journalistic way.
-To be sere he may buy newspaper and set up his hopeful in that manner; but unless there is something in the youth called journalistic knack, a natural knowledge of what to write and how to write it, he will be a failure in that line, and all the money and influence of wealthy and perhaps powerful relatives will count for nothing.
+To be sure he snay buy newspaper and set up his hopeful in that manner; but unless there is something in the youth called journalistic knack, a natural knowledge of what to write and how to write it, he will be a failure in that line, and all the money and influence of wealthy and perhaps powerful relatives will count for nothing

-Some fond parents educate their sons with especial view to make journalists of them; but it is rare that we hear of these young men after a few years.
-Meantime some scrub, born among the hills, having nothing but a common school education, and the knowledge scraped up in a country printing office, will advance to a front rank in the profession.
-He has the journalistic knack, and forces recognition because he has it .-He gets a place, not because he has wealthy parents to influence the proprietors of leading newspapers, but because he knows what to write and how to write it, and the editors take it because it is what they want.
-His articles go in because they supply a demand, while, perhaps, the elaborate essays from the per of a man educated on two continents, with an especial view to journalism, are cast into the waste basket.
+Some fond parents educate their sons with especial view to make journalists of them but it is rare that we hear of these young men after a few years.
+Meantime some you would pause upon the brink of deadly scrub, born among the hills, having nothing but a common school education, and the knowledge scraped up in a country printing office, will advance to a front rank in the profession.
+He has the journalistic knack, and forces recognition because he has it .me to fill a sphere of usefulness which shall He gets a place, not because he has wealthy parents to influence the proprietors of leading newspapers, but because he knows what to write and how to write it, and the editors take it because it is what they want.
+His articles go in because they supply a demand, while, perhaps, the elaborate essays from the per of a man educated on two continents, with an especial view to journalism, are cast